Real-world use cases illustrate the power of analytics for detecting stealth threats

 Hidden privileged access

-Monitoring administrators with the keys to the kingdom is another popular use case for machine learning since it can drill down past the account level into privileged entitlements to uncover unexpected results.
+Monitoring administrators with the keys to the kingdom is one of the most popular real-world use cases for machine learning since it can drill down past the account level into privileged entitlements to uncover unexpected results.
 A healthcare insurance company uncovered that 70% of privileged access entitlements in user accounts within its environments were unknown/undocumented.
 This visibility achieved from machine learning enabled them to monitor newly found high access privileges for individuals.
 The lesson is that entitlements define privileged access, not the account.
 Replacing legacy methods of tracking privileged access at the account level machine learning provides advanced visibility into privileged access and activity at the entitlement level.

 Leveraging user context beyond a SOC